Bo-Lennart/bobatea/README.md

-# Be-Be-Boba - Portfolio project 4
+# Be-Be-Boba - Portfolio Project 4

 Be-Be-Boba is a restaurant that serves bubble tea.
 The website is a system that gives customers the ability to make/cancel bookings, check out the menu as well as read about the history of Be-Be-Boba.
 Furthermore staff has access to login and manage bookings where they are able to see the bookings and have a list of cancelations.
 The manager login has access to edit the menu.